“Powerful Tips to Extend the Shelf Life of Coffee Beans & Avoid Stale Brews!”

 Should You Freeze The Coffee Beans?

 You may have learned coffee beans can be preserved for longer by freezing.
-However, it’s not the right way to do so most of the time.
+But, it’s not the right way to do so most of the time.
 Coffee is directly affected by its moisture freezing can directly affect it.

 Shelf Life of Coffee Beans Sealed